nerdyrodent/YourChoice/README.md

 It is a LARGE document and so works best with LLMs which have a LARGE context window (such as Nvidia Nemotron, 1M+ context).
 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
 Larger models (Grok, Qwen-Max, Claude, DeepSeek) tend to be better.

 Want even **MORE** fun?
 Have two-framework enabled LLMs chat with each other 🧔👱‍♀️

+There are also some add-one "packs" in the packs directory.
+You can use those after you've pasted the main framework text for extra giggles.

 Or there is a ready-to-go version available via Glif! - https://glif.app/chat/b/KaleidoscopicLoom